Division Policy 2.09

 This policy will be reviewed and updated as needed.

-FS 413; Rehabilitation Act of 1973, As Amended
+FS 413; Rehabilitation Act of 1973, As Amended; 34 CFR part 361

 - DBS will only sponsor a course one time.
-If a student fails or drops a class he or she will be responsible for paying to retake the class.
-Exceptions may be made for medical reasons of student and/or family and bereavement.
+If a student has to retake a course due to a failing grade or fails to attend the appropriate number of classes and the failure to attend was within the individual’s control, he or she will be responsible for paying to retake the course(s).
+If a student receives an incomplete or withdraws from a course after the designated drop period, he or she will be responsible for paying to retake the course.
+Exceptions may be made for extenuating circumstance, including medical reasons of student and/or family and bereavement.

 - DBS may sponsor distance learning or online courses and degree programs.
 These will be paid at the Florida in-state residency rate.
 Online courses or programs must be approved by DBS prior to enrollment.
 Students participating in online degree programs must comply with the requirements stated in the college handbook.